 For a province with so much pristine open space and fewer than two million residents, Manitoba has a surprising number of thriving job sectors—as well as some that offer tremendous potential.
 Here are seven that are especially worth looking into:

-With more than 28,000 workers, the Winnipeg Regional Health Authority is one of Manitoba's largest employers.
+With more than 14,000 workers, the Winnipeg Regional Health Authority is one of Manitoba's largest employers.
 But healthcare professionals enjoy gratifying careers throughout the whole province.
-In fact, according to a labour market report from Manitoba Growth, Enterprise, and Trade, the sector is expected to generate more than 18,000 job openings province-wide between 2017 and 2023.
+In fact, according to a labour market report from Manitoba Growth, Enterprise, and Trade, the sector is expected to generate 16,600 job openings province-wide between 2019 and 2025.

 Statistics Canada says Manitoba is home to over 39,000 employer businesses.
 More than a few of those companies are leaders in Canada's financial sector.
 From insurance corporations to investment and leasing firms, potential employers for those with administrative, business, or accounting skills are numerous.
 The labor market report noted above estimates that 27,400 jobs in the business, finance, and administrative realms should open up in Manitoba between 2017 and 2023.

 But, of course, the region's business variety goes well beyond the financial industry.
 People who offer other professional services—like graphic design or legal assisting, for example—can also find plenty of opportunities.

 According to data from the provincial government, more than 1,500 communications- and technology-related companies operate in the province.
 And they specialize in more than just areas like computers or high-tech networking.
 Some of them focus on other fun and fascinating fields that you might not, at first, associate with Manitoba.

 For instance, gaming and digital media companies add nearly $200 million to the province's GDP.
 Many of those companies now thrive alongside well-known tech giants like IBM and HP that also have operations within the province.

 4. Renewable Energy

 Manitoba is already considered a world leader in sustainable energy production.
 But this sector could offer tons of additional career potential in the years ahead.
 Just look at what's been accomplished or is being planned:

 - The provincial government says Manitoba is ranked number one in Canada for energy efficiency.

 - Winnipeg is globally recognized for having some of the world's most efficient buildings.